 As a widow, while waiting, searching and constantly doing good to others, she was inspired by the spirit of Ignatius of Loyola as she saw it lived in the lives of the Jesuits at St. Acheul, Amiens and as she imbibed it in her conversations with Fr.
 Varin SJ.
 Eventually, after profound spiritual experiences, accompanied by many trials and difficulties, and in the wider context of post-revolutionary France, she became a religious sister and foundress of a group of Catholic sisters known as the Faithful Companions of Jesus.

 The first companions worked with women and children in Amiens.
-As the Society developed, Marie Madeleine travelled extensively founding communities in France, England, Ireland, Italy (Savoy) and Switzerland.
+As the Society developed, Marie Madeleine traveled extensively founding communities in France, England, Ireland, Italy (Savoy) and Switzerland.
 Despite her commitment to the Society, she continued to remain an affectionate mother to Eugène and grandmother to his children.
 After her death in 1858, FCJ communities were founded in Australia, Canada, Scotland, Belgium, the USA and Jersey.
-In more recent years communities were founded in Sierra Leone, Indonesia, the Philippines, Argentina, Bolivia and Romania.
-The most recent foundation is in Mexico and soon there will be one in Myanmar.
+In more recent years communities were founded in Sierra Leone, Indonesia, the Philippines, Argentina, Bolivia, Romania, Mexico and Myanmar.
 The FCJ Sisters work in different ministries and share life in community.
 But above all their mission is to be Companions of Jesus whose lives long to reveal Jesus to the world.

 Marie Madeleine lived her own life with courage and confidence, and courage and confidence became a prayerful wish she often offered to others and offers now to us.